dwildie/cromix-emu/README.md

 The font size and style for the inbuilt console terminal can be configured using the console.fontSize and console.fontName properties in the configuration file.

 ### Telnet server
 The telnet server can be used inplace of the inbuilt console terminal to provide a remote console.
-To enable telnet, change the console.type property in the configuration file to **term**.
+To enable telnet, change the console.type property in the configuration file to **telnet**.
 By default the telnet server listens on port 2020 at address 127.0.0.1.
-For remote capability change the listening address, property console.address, to **0.0.0.0**.
+For remote capability change the listening address (property console.address) to **0.0.0.0**.
 Cromix expects the Enter key to send 0xd (ctrl-M), this is not the default in some Windows telnet client software such as putty.

 **Note:**